Clarkson-Applied-Data-Science/IA62601_F25_flight_species_incident/README.template.md

 # Species & Aviation Data Loader

-The starting point of this work was a csv file that contains the strike that happened between 1990 - 1992.
+The starting point of this work was a csv file downloaded from https://www.kaggle.com/datasets/faa/wildlife-strikes that contains the strike that happened between 1990 - 2015.
 The data contains 66 columns and 174104 raw rows.

 Here is a description about the columns https://wildlife.faa.gov/assets/fieldlist.pdf
 | Dtype | Columns |